WesleyMa2/ACORN-iCal-Export-Combiner/README.md

 This file is a copy of the selected student's schedule, however their events will now contain a list of all other students who share this event.

 ## Main Technologies and Packages Used
-HTML, CSS, JS, React, NodeJS.
+HTML, CSS, JS, React, NodeJS

+## Other Dependencies
-reactstrap (Bootstrap 4), express, axios, multer
+reactstrap (Bootstrap 4), express, axios, multer, cozy-ical